-As of March 31, 2017, we had \$14.5 million of cash, cash equivalents and short-term investments.
-We have an accumulated deficit of \$152.1 million as of March 31, 2017.
+As of June 30, 2017, we had \$32.4 million of cash, cash equivalents and short-term investments.
+We have an accumulated deficit of \$161.9 million as of June 30, 2017.
 Our primary uses of cash are to fund operating expenses, including research and development expenditures and general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in its outstanding accounts payable and accrued expenses.

-On March 16, 2016, we entered into a Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC ("JonesTrading").
-In accordance with the terms of the sales agreement, we may offer and sell shares of our common stock having an aggregate offering price up to \$6.5 million, subject to certain limitations, from time to time in one or more public offerings of our common stock, with JonesTrading acting as agent, in transactions pursuant to a shelf registration statement that was declared effective by the SEC on April 28, 2016.
-During the three months ended March 31, 2017, we sold 198,280 shares of our common stock in the Capital on DemandTM program, in the open market at a weighted-average selling price of \$9.55 per share, for net proceeds (net of commissions) of \$1.8 million.
+On March 16, 2016, we entered into a Capital on DemandTM Sales Agreement with JonesTrading.
+In accordance with the terms of the sales agreement, we were able to offer and sell shares of our common stock having an aggregate offering price up to \$6.5 million, subject to certain limitations, from time to time in one or more public offerings of our common stock, with JonesTrading acting as agent, in transactions pursuant to a shelf registration statement that was declared effective by the SEC on April 28, 2016.
+We sold 479,681 shares of common stock in the open market for net proceeds (net of commissions) of \$6.3 million through June 30, 2017, in the Capital on DemandTM program.
+As of June 30, 2017, we had no more common stock available for sale under the Controlled Equity OfferingTM program.